-- Astrology begins with objectively knowable data, and so is testable and therefore within the reach of science to make a solid verdict.
+- Astrology is testable and therefore within the reach of science to make a solid verdict.

 - It's been tested many times.
 It fails -

 completely. (see my link page later) How

 interesting that so few astrology fans in my

 experience have any interest in this telltale

 fact.
 Psychology, rather than a desire to

 really know, seems to be what's going on.

 - Consider MacArthur Award winner Dr. Shawn Carlson's test of Astrology, with the help of astrologers, back at UCLA in the mid '80's

 - 28 astrologers selected by their peers as the best astrologers, and 116 real people - For each client's chart, astrologers were provided three anonymous personality profiles - one from the client and two others chosen at random - and asked to choose the one that best matched the natal chart.
 All personality profles came from real people and were compiled using questionnaires known as the California Personality Inventory (CPI).
-The CPI, a widely used and scientifically accepted personality test, measures traits like aggressiveness, dominance, and femininity, etc, from a long series of multiple-choice questions the person themselves fills out. - The graph showing resulting percentage correct vs. Weight for astrologers' first-place choices in CPI-profile natal-chart matching: The best linear fit of the data is consistent, within standard error, with the predicted line of zero slope.
-No significant tendency is shown for the astrologers to be more correct when they rate a CPI as more highly matching a natal chart.
-In fact, they were LESS correct.
+The CPI, a widely used and scientifically accepted personality test, measures traits like aggressiveness, dominance, and femininity, etc, from a long series of multiple-choice questions the person themselves fills out. - Graph showing percentage correct vs. Weight for astrologers' first-place choices in CPI-profile natal-chart matching: The best linear fit of the data is consistent, within standard error, with the predicted line of zero slope.
+No significant tendency is shown for the astrologers to be more correct when they rate a CPI as highly matching a natal chart.
+In fact, if anything they were LESS correct.

-- The study strenuously attempted to avoid antiastrology bias by making sure astrologers were familiar with the CPI and by incorporating many of the astrologers' suggestions. - At the same time, to prevent testers from inadvertently helping astrologers during the test, the project was designed to be double-blind, where neither astrologers nor testers knew any of the answers to the experimental questions. - Despite astrologers' expectations, the astrologers could correctly match on average only one of every three natal charts with the actually proper personality profile. - This is the same proportion predicted by random chance.
+- The study strenuously attempted to avoid antiastrology bias by making sure astrologers were familiar with the CPI and by incorporating many of the astrologers' suggestions. - At the same time, to prevent testers from inadvertently helping astrologers during the test, the project was designed to be double-blind, where neither astrologers nor testers knew any of the answers to the experimental questions. - Despite astrologers' expectations, the astrologers could correctly match on average only one of every three natal charts with the proper personality profile. - This is the same proportion predicted by random chance.

 - In addition, astrologers in the study fell well short of their own prediction that they would correctly match one of every two natal charts provided, (which itself seems to show not much confidence...
-These best of the best astrologers, by their own judgment, only bet their Astrology would be correct just half the time?) - Even when astrologers expressed strong confidence in a particular match, they were not more likely to be correct, Carlson found. - In fact, the MORE confident they were, the MORE often they were wrong.
+Really?
+You'll only bet on Astrology being right here just half the time? - Even when astrologers expressed strong confidence in a particular match, they were NOT more likely to be correct, Carlson found. - In fact, the MORE confident they were, the MORE often they were wrong.